sgoguen/DenseCheck/docs/2025/12/02-Happy-FS-Advent.md

 If we use a random generator (like FsCheck), it might hand us a rule like:
 `Or(And(HasRole Admin, Allow), Not(HasRole Admin))`

-While this example isn't that complex, a random generator might produce a more convoluted expression that's more difficult to analyze.
+While this example isn't that complex, a random generator will happily produce much more convoluted expressions that are harder to reason about, or it may never find this bug at all.
 You have to hope the quick check shrinker can whittle it down to the root cause.

 ## The DenseCheck Approach